SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Results

-\textbf{Hyper-parameter Robustness:} The number of patch divisions, the topk value in Gumbel Shrinkage, the number of memory patterns within a specific region of Memory Queue, and the shortcut masking probability $\rho$ are four important hyper-parameters of \methodname.
-Here, we conducted exhausted experiments on these parameters in \figureautorefname~\ref{fig:ablation}.
-Trials were first made on the number of patches from $1\times1$ to $8\times8$.
-When dividing input images into a single patch, space-aware settings are not triggered, hence yielding the worst performance.
-Although the spatial structures are relatively stable in most chest X-rays, certain deviations can still be observed.
+\textbf{\textit{Hyper-parameter robustness.}} After selecting the best hyper-parameters on the validation set, we here report the inference results on the testing set to study the robustness of different hyper-parameters in \figureautorefname~\ref{fig:ablation}.
+When input images are divided into a single patch, space-aware settings are not triggered, therefore yielding the worst performance.
+Although the spatial structures are relatively stable in most chest radiography, certain deviations can still be observed.
 Therefore, with small patches, object parts in one patch can easily appear in adjacent patches and be misdetected as anomalies.
-The number of topk activations in Gumbel softmax also impacts the performances.
-By assembling the top-5 most similar patterns through Gumbel softmax, \methodname\ is able to achieve the best result.
-When replacing input features with the top-1 most similar pattern, \methodname\ suffers from a performance drop by -15\% AUC.
-According to the AUC vs. number of patterns in each Memory Queue region, we found that a small number of items is sufficient to support normal pattern querying in local regions and the best result is achieved by using merely 200 items per region.
+The number of topK activations in Gumbel softmax also impacts the performances.
+According to the AUC vs. the number of patterns in each Memory Queue region, we found that a small number of items is sufficient to support normal pattern querying in local regions.
+The best result is achieved by merely 200 items per region.
 When the item number exceeds 500 per region, AUC scores begin to drop continuously.
 AUC vs. the mask probability $\rho$ was further plotted to verify that enabling a limited number of feature skips ($\rho=95\%$) yields the best AUC score.
 The effectiveness of the in-painting will severely deteriorate if more features are allowed to be skipped ($\rho<90\%$).

+\textbf{\textit{Disease-free training requirement?}} Unsupervised methods for medical anomaly detection are uncommon because the so-called UAD methods are \textit{not} ``unsupervised''---they must be trained on disease-free images only (\eg \cite{baur2021autoencoders}).
+In practice, cleaning up disease-free images relies on manual annotation (essentially, image-level healthy/diseased labels).
+With disease-free sample ratio in the training set ranging from 100\% to 50\%, we have compared the robustness of \methodname\ with three competitive baselines (CutPaste \cite{li2021cutpaste}, PANDA \cite{reiss2021panda} and M-KD \cite{salehi2021multiresolution}). \figureautorefname~\ref{fig:posratio} remarks that our proposed memory queue can tolerate the disease/healthy training ratio up to 50\% by automatically omitting minority anatomical patterns.
+In contrast, CutPaste drops significantly as the percentage of normal images decreases; PANDA and M-KD can maintain the performance due to the use of pre-trained features.
+Interestingly, M-KD with mixed data even outperforms its vanilla training setting, although with considerable fluctuations.